 - Includes straightforward processes, so the project manager plays an essential role during every stage

 Which development methodology you go with depends very much on several key factors.
 For example the structure of the organisation, the sector, the strategic goals and the role of Project Management in the organisation.
 There is no bad choice, for some organisations, the Agile framework will better fit the objectives, for others the Waterfall approach is a more obvious choice.
 However, it also absolutely possible to create a mix of approaches, depending on the project.

-In this download, we created an overview of three of the main Project management methodologies.
-Download it for free.
+In this download, we created an overview of the differences between Waterfall vs Agile.
+Download it for free!